 There are other scenarios where the Penn IRB is willing to rely on an external IRB of Record.
 Please contact the IRB if you have any questions about whether Penn is willing to rely on an external IRB.

-How to Request a Reliance Agreement
+How to Request Reliance on an External IRB (Reliance Agreement)

 To execute a Reliance Agreement with an External IRB, an HS-ERA application must be created and submitted to the Penn IRB.
 For instructions on how to create this submission, please view the How to apply for external IRB review guidance document.